laravel/framework/readme.md

 - Auto-increment fields are now unsigned if the database system supports it.
 - Changed how database seeding works to give more freedom and allow use of Eloquent, etc.
 - Change event dispatcher to use more L3 style conventions instead of passing event objects.
 Added `until` method.
+- Fix bug with Eloquent eager loads with joins.